-VI.
+III.
 Naturalization Ceremonies

-Through and including at least June 15, 2020, all Court-officiated naturalization as qualifying for an expedited judicial oath administration ceremony, and if that individual is seeking a name change pursuant to 8 U.S.C. § 1448(e), the Court will arrange for naturalization of the individual by a judicial officer.
+Through and including at least May 29, 2020, all Court-officiated naturalization ceremonies are cancelled.
+If an individual meets the criteria set forth in 8 U.S.C. § 1448(c) as qualifying for an expedited judicial oath administration ceremony, and if that individual is seeking a name change pursuant to 8 U.S.C. § 1448(e), the Court will arrange for naturalization of the individual by a judicial officer.

-This Order does not affect the Court's previous grant of authority to United States with statute, notwithstanding the Court's exclusive jurisdiction as specified in 8 U.S.C. §
+This Order does not affect the Court's previous grant of authority to United States

+Citizen and Immigration Services to administer the Oath of Allegiance in compliance with statute, notwithstanding the Court's exclusive jurisdiction as specified in 8 U.S.C. § 1421.